Infamous Gupta family's Saxonwold compound goes under the hammer

-Gupta family's infamous Saxonwold compound is set to be auctioned next month.
+The employee added that the PVA wasn't sure how much the property would be sold for but were willing to negotiate.
+"It will be a challenge to sell it because most of the buildings are derelict, but the property is a prime area.
+The buyer can flatten it and building their own home," said the source.

-The three buildings on the property on Saxonwold Dr will be sold separately while their furniture, which includes archaic items, will be sold as a lot on July 24.
+The three buildings on the property on Saxonwold Drive will be sold separately, while their furniture, which includes archaic items, will be sold as a lot on July 24.

-The public viewing will take place from June 30, then again on July 6, 13 and 19 between 10am and 4pm.
+Public viewing will take place on June 30, then again on July 6, 13 and 19 between 10am and 4pm.
 The properties are part of Confidence Concept, which was in business rescue.

 First on the block will be Number 5 Saxonwold Drive, a three-storey residence featuring eight bedrooms, extensive living and entertainment areas, an indoor swimming pool, an expansive rooftop patio, staff accommodation, and ample garaging.